picodotdev/alis/README.md

 For new features, improvements and bugs fill an issue in GitHub or make a pull request.
 You can test it in a [VirtualBox](https://www.virtualbox.org/) virtual machine (strongly recommended) before run it in real hardware.
 If you test it in real hardware please send me an email to pico.dev@gmail.com with the machine description and tell me if something goes wrong or all works fine.
 [Pull request](https://github.com/picodotdev/alis/pulls) and [new feature request](https://github.com/picodotdev/alis/issues) are welcome!

-**Arch Linux Install Script is based on Arch Linux but is NOT approved, sponsored, or affiliated with Arch Linux or its related projects.**
+**Arch Linux Install Script (alis) is based on Arch Linux but is NOT approved, sponsored, or affiliated with Arch Linux or its related projects.**

 [![Arch Linux](https://picodotdev.github.io/alis/images/logos/archlinux.svg "Arch Linux")](https://www.archlinux.org/)